smurfier/RainLaunch/RainLaunch/ReadMe.txt

 	Double word completes to: http://www.first.second
 	Tripple word completes to: http://first.second.third

+	Use:
+		Web rainmeter.net

 Calc
 	Executes Rainmeter style calculations.
 	Outputs to the skin window.
 Right-click on the results to copy to the clipboard.

+	Use:
+		Calc SQRT(9)

 ===== Defining Search Engines ===
-Search engines are defined in the [Search] section of Run.cfg All spaces are substituted for %20 on execution in order to ensure compatibility.
+Search engines are defined in the [Search] section of Run.cfg The name of the Search must be a single word.
+All spaces in the UserInput are substituted for %20 on execution in order to ensure compatibility.

 	Example:
 		Google="http://google.com/search?q=$UserInput$"